-This course provides students with the knowledge of security concepts, tools and procedures that will enable them to react to security incidents, allow them to create procedures ensuring security personnel can anticipate computer and computer network related security risks and guard against them.
+This course provides students with the knowledge of security concepts, tools and procedures that will enable them to react to security incidents and allows them to create procedures ensuring security personnel.
+Also it can anticipate computer and computer network related security risks and guard against them.
 Potential roles include security architect, security engineer, security consultant/specialist, information assurance technician, security administrator, systems administrator and network administrator.
 Prerequisite: CIS116M